DITA

 Here’s a deeper look into those challenges and their implications:

-Inconsistent Formatting and Style:
+Struggling with Inconsistent Formatting and Style

 Varied author styles of technical writing create disjointed user manuals, confusing end users and undermining product credibility.
 This inconsistency leads to increased customer support inquiries as users struggle to navigate poorly formatted documents, driving up support costs and eroding user trust.
 Inconsistent formatting can also obscure critical information, making it difficult for users to find essential safety instructions or troubleshooting tips, leading to frustration and potential safety risks.